quantumlib/Cirq/docs/ionq/jobs.md

-# IonQ API Jobs
+# Running IonQ API Jobs

-Here we detail how to run jobs on the IonQ API versus QPUs and the IonQ simulator.
+Here we detail how to run jobs on the IonQ API against the IonQ QPU and the IonQ simulator.

 In this section we assume a `cirq.ionq.Service` object has been instantiated and is